tryton/trytond/doc/topics/models/index.rst

 fields::

     from trytond.model import ModelView, ModelSQL, fields
+    from trytond.pool import Pool

     class Party(ModelSQL, ModelView):
         "Party"
-        _description = __doc__
-        _name = "party.party"
+        __name__ = "party.party"
         name = fields.Char('Name')
         code = fields.Char('Code')

-    Party()

-Instantiating the class registers the model class in the framework.
-Later the class will be instantiated once per database and stored in the :ref:`Pool <ref-pool>`.
-Model instances are essentially accessors to records.
+    Pool.register(Party)

+The class must be registered in the :ref:`Pool <ref-pool>`.
+Model classes are essentially data mappers to records and Model instances are records.

 Model attributes define meta-information of the model.
 They are class